dotnet/csharpstandard/standard/classes.md

   - If the property or indexer has a declared accessibility of `private protected`, the accessibility declared by *accessor_modifier* shall be `private`.
   - If the property or indexer has a declared accessibility of `private`, no *accessor_modifier* may be used.

 For `abstract` and `extern` non-ref-valued properties, any *accessor_body* for each accessor specified is simply a semicolon.
-A non-abstract, non-extern property may also have the *accessor_body* for all accessors specified be a semicolon, in which case it is an ***automatically implemented property*** ([§15.7.4](classes.md#1574-automatically-implemented-properties)).
+A non-abstract, non-extern property, but not an indexer, may also have the *accessor_body* for all accessors specified be a semicolon, in which case it is an ***automatically implemented property*** ([§15.7.4](classes.md#1574-automatically-implemented-properties)).
 An automatically implemented property shall have at least a get accessor.
 For the accessors of any other non-abstract, non-extern property, the *accessor_body* is either:

 - a *block* that specifies the statements to be executed when the corresponding accessor is invoked; or
 - an expression body, which consists of `=>` followed by an *expression* and a semicolon, and denotes a single expression to be executed when the corresponding accessor is invoked.